Diet Pepsi (song)

-"Diet Pepsi" is a song by American social media personality and singer Addison Rae.
-It was released on August 9, 2024, through Columbia Records, as the lead single from Rae's debut studio album Addison (2025).
-It also marked her major label debut single and first single release in three years since "Obsessed" (2021).
-"Diet Pepsi" received widespread critical praise and charted in several countries worldwide.
-The synth-pop song with a prominent alternative pop sound is about "the immortal feeling of being young and in love."
+"Diet Pepsi" is the major label debut single by American singer Addison Rae.
+It was released on August 9, 2024, through Columbia Records, as the lead single from Rae's debut studio album, Addison (2025).
+"Diet Pepsi" received widespread critical acclaim and charted in several countries worldwide.
+The synth-pop and alternative pop song is about "the immortal feeling of being young and in love."

-"Diet Pepsi" emerged as Rae's early breakthrough, peaking at number 54 on the Billboard Hot 100 and spending 20 weeks on the chart.
-Outside of the United States, "Diet Pepsi" peaked within the top ten of the charts in Ireland, Singapore, and the United Kingdom, and within the top 20 in Australia, New Zealand, and the Philippines.
+"Diet Pepsi" emerged as Rae's early breakthrough, peaking within the top ten of the charts in Ireland, Singapore, and the United Kingdom, and within the top 20 in Australia, New Zealand, and the Philippines.
+In the United States, it became Rae's first entry on the Billboard Hot 100 where it peaked at number 54.
 Critics praised Rae's vocal performance and use of modulation, and compared the song favorably to the early work of Lana Del Rey.
 "Diet Pepsi" appeared on numerous critics' and music publications' rankings of the best songs of 2024.

 Background

 Columbia Records CEO Ron Perry, whom Rae knew through mutual friends, set up a meeting with her following the release of her debut extended play (EP) AR (2023).

 Rae walked into the meeting with a binder of colors, words, and images of performances, presented as an idea for a future album.
 By doing this, she rejected the idea of showing any actual music, demos or songs, impressing Perry who signed her in late 2023.
 In February 2024, Rae met songwriters Luka Kloser and Elvira Anderfjärd in Los Angeles.
 The trio listened to music all day, but were not getting far with their ideas.
 As the session neared its end, Kloser started playing the piano, with Rae claiming that all three "magically" started humming the melody that would become the chorus of "Diet Pepsi".
 It was the first song she wrote for her debut album, Addison.

 Rae shared first hints of new music in June 2024 through her social media.
-The singer got more specific in early August 2024 by posting snippets and lyrics of the song.
-On August 5, she revealed the release date and title for her debut single with Columbia.
+The singer got more specific that August by posting snippets and lyrics of the song.
+On August 5, she revealed the release date and title for her first single with Columbia.
 The song was originally supposed to be titled "Backseat" before she played it for Charli XCX who told her, "Why isn't the song called 'Diet Pepsi'?"
+In a November 2025 Substack post, Charli XCX named hearing "Diet Pepsi" for the first time as an example of the privilege of "hear[ing] a lot of incredible music that undoubtably is going to shift culture and public perception months before its released" that her pop-stardom affords her.